 The Triller payday was almost double what Eddie Hearn offered as Ryan Kavanaugh claimed the rights to stage Teofimo Lopez vs. George Kambosos Jr.

-It’s likely to land on a co-feature with either a YouTuber or Mike Tyson, two of the biggest acquisitions currently on the Triller roster.
+It’s likely to land on a co-feature with either a YouTuber or Mike Tyson, two of the most significant acquisitions currently on the Triller roster.

 TEOFIMO LOPEZ PAYDAY